Registan Square in Samarkand

 • Tilya-Kori Madrasa (17th century) built by Yalangtush Bakhodur.

-• There is an entrance fee of 50,000 UZS (~$5) that covers all the three madrasas.
+• An entrance fee of 50,000 UZS (~$5) covers all three madrasas.

 Registan Square in Samarkand